bytebase/bytebase.com/content/docs/get-started/cloud.md

 title: Bytebase Cloud
 ---

-This document guides you to run the Cloud version of Bytebase.
+This document guides you to use the Bytebase Cloud.

 ## Create a workspace